nagygr/readit/README.md

 page of the document and then a DOCX file with the same name as the original PDF file.
 The image files are kept but can be deleted when the transformation is complete.

+When the image files have been created, a dialog window pops up that allows you to rotate pages of the document.
+Make sure that the text looks upright on all pages, otherwise the OCR algorithm will not be able to recognize it.